Rules of sending, reviewing and publishing scientific articles in the “Vestnik Voennongo Prava” journal (The Journal of Military Law)

 The following names are assigned to the files:

 — file of the article – according to the author’s surname and the abbreviated title of the article;

 — file of each of the accompanying documents – according to the author’s surname and title of the document.

 VII.
-Order of considering and reviewing articles by the Editorial Office
+Considering and reviewing articles by the Editorial Office

-7.1.
-After receiving a scientific article, the Editor-in-Chief verifies the originality of the manuscript (“Antiplagiat.VUZ”), determines the compliance of its content, scope and formatting with the Rules.
+39. After receiving a scientific article, the Editor-in-Chief (Deputy Editor-in-Chief) arranges verification of the originality of the manuscript (“Antiplagiat.VUZ”), determines the compliance of its content, scope and formatting with the Rules and appoints the reviewer.

-7.4.
-The following types of work are not subject to compulsory review:
+41. The following types of work may not be subjected to compulsory review:

 — articles of public and military authorities’ heads, if the head is the only author or one of the co-authors;